"Extrazimmer" at La Verrière

 Country : Belgique

-At La Verrière, the eleventh “extended solo” imagined by curator Joël Riff foregrounds the art of tufting through a series of tapestries by Caroline Achaintre.
-Visitors can discover these pieces along with the work of three other creators at “Extrazimmer”, an exhibition on display at the Foundation’s Brussels space from 23 April to 4 July 2026.
+At La Verrière, the 11th “extended solo” curated by Joël Riff foregrounds the art of tufting through a series of tapestries by Caroline Achaintre.
+Visitors can discover these pieces along with the work of three other creators in “Extrazimmer”, an exhibition on display at the Foundation’s Brussels space from April 23 to July 4, 2026.

 Caroline Achaintre, Blinky, 2026, tufted wool, 107 × 86 cm, production Fondation d'entreprise Hermès, courtesy of the artist & von Bartha © Annabel Elston